 - Remove one disc from the fridge.
 Roll out into a 12-inch circle, Place in a 9-inch pie pan, trim the overhang to 1 inch.
 Using a fork, poke a few holes on the bottom of the crust.
 Crimp the edges as desired.
 Line the pie with parchment paper snugly along the bottom and the sides and pour in pie weights.
 Put back in the fridge to chill for 10 minutes.

 - While chilling the crust, remove the other disc from the fridge.
 This will be used for any top crust decoration.
 Roll out into a 12-inch circle.
 Use pumpkin and leaf shaped cookie cutters to make cut out designs.
 When done, place crust decorations onto a parchment lined cookie sheet and chill in the fridge.*

-- Once chilled, remove the crust in the pie pan and gently brush the egg wash on the top.
+- Once chilled, remove the crust in the pie pan and gently egg wash the crimped pie crust edge.
 Bake for 10-15 minutes, until the crust is just turning golden.
 Remove from heat.
 Take out parchment and pie weights and let cool.

 - Make the Filling: In a large bowl, mix together brown sugar, salt, cinnamon, ginger, clove, ginger, nutmeg, allspice and cornstarch.
 Whisk the eggs into the sugar mixture.
 Add the pumpkin puree, buttermilk, heavy cream, and bourbon, whisking until completely combined.

 - Pour the filling into the cooled pie crust.